Maggie-XShen/smc-in-a-box/README.md

 ### 2. Prepare config file and input file

-Each client, server and output party should obtain a config file and an input file before the software runs.
-The config file is a JSON blob, and a template of it can be found at client_template.json, server_template.json and outputparty_template.json.
-Scripts to generate config files and input files for many clients, servers and output parties are located at each party's scripts/generator.
+Each client, server, and output party needs a config and input file before running.
+Example configs are in client_template.json, server_template.json, and outputparty_template.json.
+Scripts for batch generation are in each party's scripts/generator directory.

-Example of the config file for a client is shown below.
+Client Config Example
 ```
 {
     "Client_ID": "c1",